akka/akka/akka-docs/intro/getting-started.rst

 Information about how to use Akka with Eclipse, including how to create an Akka Eclipse project from scratch, can be found in the :ref:`getting-started-first-scala-eclipse`.

+Setup SBT project and then use `sbteclipse <https://github.com/typesafehub/sbteclipse>`_ to generate Eclipse project.

 Using Akka with IntelliJ IDEA
 -----------------------------